Reanalyzing DESI DR1: 5. Cosmological Constraints with Simulation-Based Priors: EFT parameter constraints

 In this Appendix, we present marginalized constraints on all EFT parameters in the $\ld$ analyses obtained using both CBPs and SBPs.
 In the first case, parameters that enter the model linearly are marginalized over analytically, thus their posteriors are derived from the chains {\it a posteriori}.
 In the SBP case, all EFT parameters were directly sampled in the MCMC chains.
 Results for the $P_\ell$ (CBP), $P_\ell+B_0$ (CBP) and $P_\ell$ (SBP) analyses are shown in Tab.~\ref{tab:EFT}.

 We begin by presenting the results obtained using conservative EFT priors.
 In agreement with \paperone, the inclusion of the bispectrum significantly tightens constraints on the linear and quadratic bias parameters, since these parameters enter the bispectrum theoretical model at leading-order.
-Notably, the constraints on some EFT parameters that enter the power-spectrum only (e.g., the EFT counterterms and scale-dependent stochastic parameters) become slightly weaker when the higher-order statistic is added.

 SBPs significantly improve the constraints on most EFT parameters.
 This can be quantified by looking at the information gain on linear and quadratic bias parameters.
 The $b_1$ posteriors shrink on average by $30\%$ for the BGS and LRG galaxy samples, and by $40\%$ for ELG2 and QSO tracers, relative to the standard $P_\ell+B_0$ analysis adopting conservative EFT priors.
 The improvement for $b_2$ is more pronounced, with uncertainties reduced by factors of $2.1$ to $2.5$ for the galaxy samples, and by factors of $6$ and $21$ for the ELG2 and QSO samples, respectively.
 The $b_{\mathcal{G}_2}$ error-bars also decrease substantially, by $40\%$ for the galaxy samples except LRG3, where the improvement is more modest, and by factors of $2.6$ and $9.2$ for the ELG2 and QSO tracers, respectively.
 A comparable level of improvement is observed for several other EFT parameters, including EFT counterterms and stochastic parameters.